ezioliao/start-pybind11/README.md

 # start-pybind11
-An example to demonstrate how to use pybind11 in python to call c++ library.
+An example to demonstrate how to use pybind11 to call c++ library in python.